-Abraxane has been studied in one main study involving 460 women with metastatic breast cancer, around three quarters of whom had received an anthracycline in the past.
+For metastatic breast cancer, Abraxane has been studied in one main study involving 460 women, around three-quarters of whom had received an anthracycline in the past.
 Around half of the patients in the study had already received treatments for their cancer after it had become metastatic.
 Abraxane given on its own was compared with a conventional paclitaxel-containing medicine given together with other medicines to reduce side effects.
 The main measure of effectiveness was the number of patients who ‘responded’ after at least five weeks of treatment.
 A response was defined as the patient’s main tumours disappearing or shrinking in size by at least 30%.

 What benefit has Abraxane shown during the studies?